doctrine-extensions/DoctrineExtensions/doc/translatable.md

-This inserted an article and inserted the translations for it in "en_us" locale only if **en_us** is not the [default locale](#advanced-examples) in case if default locale matches current locale - it uses original record value as translation
+This inserted an article and inserted the translations for it in "en_us" locale only if **en_us** is not the [default locale](#advanced-examples) in case if default locale matches current locale - it uses original record value as translation.

 Now lets update our article in different locale: